Season 3 Episode 2

 It’s a trick and a challenge to figure out how to manage IP in a fast paced software environment.

 There is a dimension there of really having to think about, okay, we’ve got this innovation that is valuable to us and we think it is innovative and patentable.
-But is it something that we want to disclose to the public, because there may be security concerns, trade secret issues that we want to protect?

 We’re trying to mitigate the risk of a cyber attack.
-And so on some level, we have to think about that as a component.
-In terms of what we publish and what we talk about, and how we think about protecting the IP assets.
+And so on some level, we have to think about that as a component, in terms of what we publish and what we talk about, and how we think about protecting the IP assets.

 The bigger risk is from NPE patent trolls.
 And to some extent, you have to mitigate against competitive risk as well.
 And so we have to have patents to make sure that we protect the value of the innovations that we have created and make sure that we can defend ourselves.